MeladKamari/Meladkamari.github.io/content/about.md

 layout: page
 ---

-I'm Thomas Levesque, a French software developer from Paris.
+I'm Melad, a French software developer from Paris.
 I've been programming in C# almost since the beginning, and I still love it.
 I've done a lot of desktop app development with WinForms and WPF, but nowadays my focus is mostly on ASP.NET Core.